nagapandupotti/mulithreaded-chat-application/README.md

 $ java Client client4 8000

-The following are the features available,
+The following are example commands for the features available,

 broadcast message "Hi all"